buttcmd/PFCloud-Cache/README.md

 Cached objects are persisted to disk in the following folder on the user's device:

 ```
-~/Library/Caches/com.tumblr.TMDiskCache/TMDiskCacheShared/
+~/Library/Caches/APPBundle/AppCache/
 ```

 Cached objects persist between app restarts until they expire.
-By default they never expire.
-To impose a maximum cache age use the ```setMaxCacheAge:``` method.
+By default they expirein a minute.
+To impose a different cache age use the ```setMaxCacheAge:``` method.
 The cache can also be explicity cleared for a particular cloud function call using the ```clearCachedResult:``` method, or for all calls using the ```clearAllCachedResults``` method.

 ##How it Works